mileslucas/biasproject/README.md

-# YesBot
+# gcloud

-This is a bot made for the Engl 120 class taught by Dr. Sowmya Vajjala at Iowa State University.
-This program will take advantage of Google's cloud speech recognition API.
+This is code made for the Engl 120 class taught by Dr. Sowmya Vajjala at Iowa State University.
+This program will take advantage of Google's cloud natural language API.

 ## Prerequisites